coremaze/Plasma-Writeup/README.md

 ![Emulator Loop](Images/EmulatorLoop.png?raw=true)

-This machine, whether to be called a virtual machine, emulator, or bytecode interpreter, had some `std::vector` containing code that was slightly obfuscated along with an `std::vector` which, when indexed using an opcode, has a function corresponding to that opcode.
-Data is simply deobfuscated by doing `offset - program[offset]` .
+This machine, whether to be called a virtual machine, emulator, or bytecode interpreter, had some `std::vector` containing code that was slightly obfuscated along with another `std::vector` which, when indexed using an opcode, contains a function pointer corresponding to that opcode.
+Data is simply deobfuscated by performing `offset - program[offset]` .
 Eventually, the opcode would become `0x0C`, and the emulation would stop, so this is likely a HALT or RET opcode.
 Each piece of data in this machine is 4 bytes long.
 Each instruction contains 1 opcode and 1 argument.
 When the function corresponding to an opcode is called, it can return a value that is added to the emulator's program counter.
 This is used for branching and in case an instruction needs to read more than just its argument.

 I dumped this strange bytecode from memory, and knowing that `data = offset - program[offset]`, I was able to deobfuscate the entire thing, but that isn't much use without some kind of disassembler.

-So, I decided I had to figure out what each opcode did.
+With that, I decided I had to figure out what each opcode did.
 It is worth noting at this point that I tried to see if this bytecode belongs to any existing CPU or language, but my search came up short.
 The constructor of this emulator conveniently assigned all the functions for me to analyze, but the list went on and on...

 ![Lots of opcodes](Images/LotsOfOpcodes.png?raw=true)

 I painstakingly assigned meaning to every opcode function that I could, and I identified that this was a completely stack-based machine which did all its operations using the stack.
 It's worth noting that every element on the stack is itself a vector.
-This allows any element to hold arbitrary data.
+This allows any element to hold arbitrary data, such as pointers, strings, or simple integers.
 Here's an example of addition:

 ![Addition](Images/Addition.png?raw=true)